josephGZC/binary_atmospheric_nucleation/README.md

 ## Objectives
 [[back to contents](#contents)]

 This study investigates nucleation and growth of three binary mixtures of atmospherically relevant gases: water, nonane, 1-butanol.
-Representing hydrophilic, hydrophobic, and amphiphilic molecules, these systems are explored using MD simulations to analyze cluster structures and their evolution over time.
+Representing hydrophilic, hydrophobic, and amphiphilic molecules, these systems are explored using molecular dynamics simulations to analyze cluster structures and their evolution over time.
 By linking molecular properties to emerging cluster configurations, this work advances the understanding of fundamental binary nucleation mechanisms and their relevance to atmospheric aerosol formation.
 Among the properties to be investigated are sphericity and mole fraction.

 <p align="center" width="100%">
     <img width="60%" src="https://github.com/user-attachments/assets/d18c39d2-e33e-4df8-ac6c-583c7d9aa95e">